Hendawyy/Sample-nodejs-app-GithubActions-Deploy-Locally/README.md

                 pull_request:
                     branches: [master]
             ```
     - Then you need to specify the key `jobs` then name your `job` and add the `steps` for this job.
 The pipeline should automate the following:
 - Linting the code.
+  - Add The Job and push which will trigger the workflow to run
      > [!NOTE]
      > I used the `Super Linter` action which is available in marketplace.

 - Building the Docker container.
 - Pushing the container to a container registry (Docker Hub)

 ## Deployment:
     Deploy the application using Terraform: